Deadly Texas wildfire torches 1 million acres – the largest blaze in state history – as more infernos rage - KVIA

 Probst, the Fritch resident who helped his neighbors then fled, said he returned to his neighborhood Wednesday.
 His home, purchased just six months ago, is gone, as are entire neighborhoods he drove past on his way to Amarillo, where his family will stay until they figure out what is next.

-CNN’s Brandon Miller, Caroll Alvarado, Amanda Jackson, Monica Garrett, Sharif Paget, Sara Tonks, Lucy Kafanov, Andi Babineau and Andy Rose contributed to this report.
+CNN’s Brandon Miller, Caroll Alvarado, Amanda Jackson, Monica Garrett, Sharif Paget, Sara Tonks, Lucy Kafanov, Andi Babineau, Andy Rose and Mary Gilbert contributed to this report.

 The-CNN-Wire